Teaching and Learning Enhancement Projects (TLEP) scheme

 All proposals must:

-- Identify how evaluation is embedded within the project design, how the applicant will reflect on the project's success and how project outcomes will be disseminated*
+2. Identify how the impact/outcomes of the project will be evaluated (how success is measured) and how project outcomes will be disseminated*

 *Please see the section below on Dissemination.